EmberExperts/ember-custom-actions/README.md

         'Authorization-For-Custom-Action': 'mySuperToken123'
       };
     }

     return this._super(...arguments);
   }
 });
 ```

 #### dataForCustomAction
-You can define your custom headers for every `customAction` by adding a conditional:
+You can define your custom data for every `customAction` by adding a conditional:

 ```js
 import { AdapterMixin } from 'ember-custom-actions';